vogelsara/payment-service-integration-with-stripe/README.md

 The backend of the project is built with NodeJS.
 For the frontend part I reused elements of [an earlier project of ours](https://github.com/vogelsara/TechStore) in which we built the frontend of a simple webshop with product page, products and shopping cart.

+*Note: there are things coming from this project I would do different today.
+For the sake of simplicity I did not change them.
+For example the project used localstore to store state, for example shopping cart contents, and also the list of available products were stored on the client side.
+In this project it would make more sense to store them on server side and write an API so the client can get and modify them.
+But this project is about payment service so I just took the webshop as it is and concentrated on the payment service integration.*

 ### Install and run

 #### Prerequisites

 * To clone the project you need Git.
 If you don't have git, you can download the foler as a zip file.
 * To install and run the webserver you need NodeJS and NPM.
 You can get it [here](https://www.npmjs.com/get-npm).
+* Of course you need a web browser.

 #### Installation instructions